 The 50:50 Project team will collate your information and make it available to all BBC outlets and production teams.
 It is up to those teams to decide whether to contact you, so the information you provide in the webform is important.

-Please specify your areas of expertise and knowledge, any prior experience of media interviews (although having this is not a requirement!), your location, and any other information that will help producers identify whether you are right for their content.
+Please specify your areas of expertise and knowledge, any prior experience of media interviews (although having this is not a requirement!), your location, any languages you speak fluently (other than English), and any other information that will help producers identify whether you are right for their content.

 BBC content-makers will do their own due diligence when they get in touch as 50:50 does not recommend experts or contributors, so being included on the database is not an endorsement.